christian-bick/edugraph-classify-qwen3vl/README.md

 **Step 2: Run the Training Container**

 This command overrides the default container command to run the `setup_and_run.local.sh` script, which is simplified for local training.
-The training data will be loaded directly from the Hugging Face Hub.
+The training data will be loaded automatically from Huggingface.

 - The `--env-file .env` flag passes your local configuration into the container.
 - The `-v $(pwd)/out:/app/out` command mounts your local `out/` directory to save the trained model adapters to your machine.